Keyfactor/azure-keyvault-pam/readme-src/readme-config.md

 |government|Azure Government|
 |public|Azure Public Cloud|

+For most use cases, `public` will be an acceptable **Authority Host** value for your PAM provider.
+You may also provide a custom authority host not defined in the table above, but the authority host ***must*** begin with `https://`, for example `https://custom.microsoftonline.com`.

+Authority Hosts may also be specified via the `AZURE_AUTHORITY_HOST` environment variable.
+If this environment variable is configured, it will override the value supplied to the PAM provider.

 For more information on Azure authority hosts, please review [the Azure SDK documentation](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.azureauthorityhosts?view=azure-dotnet#properties).

 #### Usage with the Keyfactor Universal Orchestrator

-To use the PAM Provider to resolve a field, for example a Server Password, instead of entering in the actual value for the Server Password, enter a `json` object with the parameters specifying the field.
+To use the PAM Provider to resolve a field, for example a Server Username or Server Password, instead of entering in the actual value for the Server Password, enter a `json` object with the parameters specifying the field.
 For Azure Key Vault, you will use the **name** of your secret.

 The parameters needed are the "instance" parameters above:

 ~~~ json